-In HUMAN MEDICINE, the ASSOCIATION OF INDEPENDENT DOCTORS (AID), a trade association representing the concerns and interests of independent doctors, which seeks to stop the consolidation of hospitals and medical practices stated the following:
+In HUMAN medicine, the Association of Independent Doctors (AID – no longer in operation), a trade association representing the concerns and interests of independent doctors, which seeks to stop the consolidation of hospitals and medical practices stated:

 - “Every day hospitals and private equity groups are buying up medical practices turning independent doctors into employees.
 That trend is not healthy for patients or for doctors and it hurts our health-care system.
 When doctors give up their independence to work for health systems, studies show that health-care costs go up, quality goes down, access to care is limited, jobs are lost, communities suffer financial harm, and doctors feel less satisfied.
 Everybody pays.”

 A recent first-of-its-kind peer-reviewed study REVEALED “veterinarians working in corporate practices reported feeling more pressure than those in private practice to generate revenue and see more clients per shift.”

 There are currently more than 60 veterinary consolidators (most are backed by private equity firms) in the u.s. — investment strategy were a hospital group acquires as many independent veterinary practices as possible (including competing consolidators) — roll up practices into a larger organization.
 The entity is typically resold within 3 to 5 years to a larger consolidator for a substantial profit — the process is repeated until there are no more independent practices left to acquire.